fireflycons/CrossPlatformZip/README.md

 ## Uses

 AWS lambda function code is executed on Amazon Linux instances, thus the uploaded zip file needs to have a unix format central directory which includes unix file permission attributes, or he lambda executor user cannot read the files.
 If you build your lambda functions on a Windows workstation, all windows zip utilities create zips with Windows central directories meaning that unzipping on unix-like systems can result in files with no permissions (to anyone but root).

+Include this as part of a deployment script for lambda and other cases where you're deploying from Windows to a Unix/Linux host.

 This library when targeting Unix will add all files with permissions `-rwxrwxrwx`.